waysaku/td-js-sdk/README.md

 ### Running the test suite on BrowserStack

 First you'll need to install `BrowserStackTunnel`.
 You can download the binary from [the BrowserStack website](https://www.browserstack.com/local-testing).
-If you're on Mac OS you can install it through homebrew: `brew install caskroom/cask/browserstacklocal`.
+If you're on Mac OS you can install it through homebrew: `brew cask install browserstacklocal`.

 Next, you'll need to set the appropriate environment variables:
  - `BROWSER_STACK_BINARY_BASE_PATH`: This should be the directory you put the `BrowserStackTunnel` binary in.
 If you installed with homebrew you can run `which browserstacklocal` to find the directory.